EnterpriseDB/tpa/architectures/BDR-Simple/README.md

 You must specify ``--architecture BDR-Simple``.

-You may specify ``--instances 4`` to get a cluster with four instances.
+You may specify ``--num-instances 4`` to get a cluster with four instances.
 The default is three instances.

 You may also specify any of the options described by ``tpaexec help configure-options``.